thermvs/simple-color-detector/README.md

 # simple-color-detector
-Real-time color detection with OpenCV
+* real-time color detection with OpenCV

+* analyzing color information in specific rectangular areas

+* the detected color is displayed as text on the frame